The Independent Agencies

 3/10

-Trump admin nominates Laken Rapier and Russell Vought to be on the board of the USADF
+The Trump administration nominates Laken Rapier and Russell Vought to be on the board of the USADF.

 2/19

-Trump issues an Executive Order "Commencing the Reduction of the Federal Bureaucracy" targeting the Presidio Trust, the Inter-American Foundation, the United States African Development Foundation and the United States Institute of Peace for reductions.
+Trump issues EO 14217, which explicitly targets the Presidio Trust, the Inter-American Foundation, the United States African Development Foundation and the United States Institute of Peace for reductions.

 2/24